When Support Makes Progress Possible

 Support is the real spotlight

-What we tend to notice is the leap itself - mid-air, exposed, and visible.
+What we tend to notice is the leap itself: mid-air, exposed, and visible.
 But the braver moment often comes just before it.

 Every meaningful risk depends on someone else doing their part quietly and precisely, without a spotlight.
 That steady presence doesn’t seek attention, yet it makes progress possible, particularly in how teams operate under pressure.